IBMDecisionOptimization/DOcplexcloud-R-client/README.md

 # IBM Decision Optimization on Cloud R Client

-IBM Decision Optimization on Cloud (DOcplexcloud) allows you to solve optimization problems on the cloud without installing or configuring a solver.
+IBM Decision Optimization on Cloud (DOcplexcloud) enables you to solve optimization problems on the cloud without installing or configuring a solver.
 We handle the connection so that you can jump into coding faster.